juliendenize/torchaug/README.md

 Torchaug removes these issues and its transforms are meant to be used in place of Torchvision.
 It is based on the code base of Torchvision and therefore follows the same nomenclature as Torchvision with *functional* augmentations and *transforms* class wrappers.
 However, **Torchaug does not support transforms on Pillow images**.

-We made speed comparison [here](./docs/source/include/comparison.md).
+More details can be found in the [documentation](https://torchaug.readthedocs.io/en/).

 To be sure to retrieve the same data augmentations as Torchvision, **the components are tested to match Torchvision outputs**.
-However we suggest you to **perform at least some qualitative testing of your own** especially for bouding boxes and masks to be sure we implemented things right.
+We made a speed comparison [here](./docs/source/include/comparison.md).

-More details can be found in the [documentation](https://torchaug.readthedocs.io/en/).
+If you find any unexpected behavior or want to suggest a change please open an issue.

 ## How to use